How would you like to guarantee your prospects enthusiastically say, “YES!” when you invite them to take a look at your network marketing business?

-In my friend Julie’s Social Media Recruiting Guide, she reveals some additional ways of doing this type of “passive prospecting” which are extremely effective.
+In my friend Julie’s 3-Way Facebook Messenger Recruiting Scripts, she reveals some additional ways of following up on this type of “passive prospecting” through Facebook Messenger which are extremely effective.

 When you help somebody produce a result or solve a problem in their life, then you should celebrate their achievement on social media, acknowledging and congratulating them for achieving that result.

 But again, don’t mention your company or your product.

 This is all about what you can do for people, not what your company can do for people.